DMX Core Pico 2 Re-Mapper

 Digital Output

 The 4 digital outputs are connected to DMX channels 1-4 on the DMX input.
-Any time one of those channels go above 127 then the output for that channel goes high.
+Any time one of those channels goes above 127 then the output for that channel goes high.
 This can be used to drive relays and other equipment directly from DMX.

 Configuration